 The chilled water flow rate value entering the circuit (FR 1802), multiplied by its inlet and outlet temperature difference (DTR 1805), allows to verify the quantity of the polymerized propylene.

 A continuous flow of propylene (400 kg/h) must be fed as flushing to the circulation pump P 201, in order to keep the sealing surface cleaned.
-Such a flow rate is controlled by FRC 1801.
+Such a flow rate is controlled by FIC 1801.

 The P 201 is equipped with the double back-to-back mechanical seal lubricated with Vaseline oil at a pressure a little higher than that of the prepolymerization by means of the piston intensifer WP 201.